 Agency expenditures necessary to implement this legislation (or savings resulting from this legislation), with the provisions of the legislation that result in the expenditures (or savings) identified by section number.
 Description of the factual basis of the assumptions and the method by which the expenditure impact is derived.
 Explanation of how workload assumptions translate into cost estimates.
 Distinguished between one time and ongoing functions.

 ASSUMPTIONS:

-This bill affects 59,000 retailers of containers requiring the collection of a deposit and one organization registering as the PRO.
+- This bill affects 59,000 retailers of containers requiring the collection of a deposit and one organization registering as the PRO - The department will not incur any costs in fiscal years 2027, 2028, and 2029.

 FIRST YEAR COSTS: